Urn models, Markov chains and random walks in cosmological topologically massive gravity at the critical point: Summary and outlook

-The primary motivation that lead us to write this paper is the desire to investigate the evolution of a metastable behavior in the log sector by means of Markov chains and random walks.
-Indeed, Markov chains are a crucial tool in the study of metastable dynamical systems.
-We hope further progress in that direction will be made in the future.
+The initial motivation that lead us to write this paper was the desire to investigate the evolution of a metastable behavior in the log sector by means of Markov chains and random walks, which constitute a crucial tool in the study of metastable dynamical systems.
+Metastability as a dynamical phenomenon where a multiparticle sequence of long lived unstable phases have an interesting decay dynamics generally takes place at the vicinity of a phase transition.
+Branch points which are singularities in the parameter space of a system at which two or more eigenvalues of a Hamiltonian and their corresponding eigenvectors coalesce and become degenerate usually play an important role in non equilibrium dynamical phase transition.
+In our case, the trajectories of the eigenvalues of the non-unitary Hamiltonian cross at the branch point $"\mu l=1"$, and the eigenvalues of the non-unitary Hamiltonian as well as their corresponding eigenvectors $\psi_{\mu \nu}^L$ and its log partner $\psi_{\mu \nu}^{new}$ defined as the branch point field \cite{Mvondo-She:2021joh} coalesce and degenerate.

-The log partition function describe the log sector of CCTMG as a random dynamical system of collective fields that exhibit an evolutionary stochastic behavior.
-We have in Hoppe's urn description of the log sector the interesting result that the color labelling of the balls in the urns corresponds to a labelling by age.
-This parallel between age and order of appearance of novel colors in the $n$-particle evolution causes us to envisage the possibility that an LCFT dual to CCTMG could be one that takes in consideration nonequilibrium phenomena.
+The log partition function describes the log sector of CCTMG as a random dynamical system of collective fields that exhibit a partition-valued Markovian, whose evolutionary stochastic behavior presented in terms of Hoppe's urn brings in the interesting result that the color labelling of the balls in the urns corresponds to a labelling by age.
+This parallel between age and order of appearance of novel colors in the $n$-particle evolution causes us to envisage the possibility that an LCFT dual to CCTMG could be one that takes in consideration non-equilibrium phenomena.
+A suggested route in the investigation of a logarithmic conformal field theory holographic to CCTMG could be to consider the counting procedure in the study of the full (single particle and multiparticle) LCFT partition function as the extension of a theory which would include a non-equilibrium Markovian dynamics.
+Proposals of LCFTs beyond equilibrium have recently appeared in different contexts in the literature \cite{Yashin:2022yjv,Nian:2022zum}.
+As it has been argued that SLE can be applied to models with non-self-crossing paths on a lattice, exhibiting self-similarity not only in equilibrium but also out of equilibrium \cite{bernard2006conformal,amoruso2006conformal,saberi2009scaling}, it would be interesting to investigate such an extension from a holographic perspective.